thorntail-examples/booster-release-scripts/HOWTO_RELEASE.md

 - Clone this directory into $BOOSTER_DIR (your choice)
 - Fetch all booster repositories _into_ $BOOSTER_DIR (Need to be children of $BOOSTER_DIR)

-Your worksapce should like like this:
+Your workspace should like like this:

 ```
 .